 Taking a dip in the refreshing water of Georgian Bay is a popular activity for those visiting Flowerpot Island.
 Common areas for swimming and snorkeling include the picnic area by Beachy Cove and at the flowerpots.
 Remember to be careful as the shoreline is rocky, the water is cold, and there are deep drop-offs not far from shore.
 It is important to note that there are no sand beaches on the island so you may want to bring water shoes with you.
 Also, you may change into swimsuits in the washrooms at Beachy Cove.

-6 campsites are located near Beachy Cove.
+There are 6 campsites located near Beachy Cove.
 Pre-registration with Parks Canada is required.
 To inquire further or make a reservation, call (519) 596-2233 or stop at the Parks Canada Visitor Centre in Tobermory.